Adding Two‑Factor Authentication (2FA) to a Laravel API (Laragear + Sanctum)

 • If 2FA is disabled return a Sanctum token like normal.

-• If 2FA is enabled create a short‑lived, encrypted session marker and return 2fa required.
+• If 2FA is enabled create a short‑lived, encrypted cache and session marker and return 2fa required.

 • User submits the 6‑digit code to a dedicated endpoint.